 Note that LSSP 101 is only available for Cherry Audio’s Voltage Modular.

-The modules included are…
+The modules included in LSSP 101 are…

-Tutorial 1 explores using Song Control, Song Part and CV Sequencer to create a simple first patch.
+LSSP 101 Tutorial 1 explores using Song Control, Song Part and CV Sequencer to create a simple first patch.

 This module is a specialised sequencer that allows you to program chord progressions by patching S-Poly chord signals such as those provided by the Diatonics Triad module into its input sockets.

-This module provides a pair of pitch quantizers that adjust control voltages so that they fit in with the chord or scale currently being fed to it via an S-Poly signal.
+This module provides a pair of pitch quantizers that adjust pitch control voltages so that they fit in with the chord or scale currently being fed to it via an S-Poly signal.

-While LSSP 101 is a very powerful bundle of modules in its own right, once you have worked through the tutorials, played with it for a while and the concepts involved in LSSP become familiar friends; you will discover that you want to achieve more and that the extra functionality you are seeking is (mostly) provided by all those extra LSSP modules that initially looked kind of pointless!
+While LSSP 101 is a powerful bundle of modules in its own right, once you have worked through the tutorials, played with it for a while and the concepts involved in LSSP become familiar friends; you will discover that you want to achieve more and that the extra functionality you are seeking is (mostly) provided by all those extra LSSP XL modules that initially looked kind of pointless!